 Do I have to stay in the whole time?

-There aren’t any latches on the tank doors, and you can get out anytime.
-That said, the 60-minutes usually goes by faster than you’d expect.
+There aren’t any latches on the tank doors and you can get out anytime.
+That said, the 60-minutes usually goes by faster than you would expect.

 What’s the longest someone has been in the tank?